-The database files were distributed across two RAID-0 volumes each consisting of four disk drives.
-The database log files were stored on a RAID-1 volume of two disk drives.
+The database files were equally spread across four ioMemory Flash.
+The database log files were stored on a RAID-10 volume of four 400GB 12Gbps SAS disk drives.

 Guarantee the database and committed updates are preserved across a permanent irrecoverable failure of any single durable medium containing TPC-H database tables or recovery log tables.